avrabie/sparrow-air/README.md

-# Sparrow Air 2 - PostgreSQL Database Guide
+# Sparrow Air 2

+## Project Overview

+Sparrow Air 2 is a fun pet project focused on building a reactive airline management system.
+The project aims to leverage reactive programming principles throughout the entire stack while carefully considering database isolation levels to ensure data consistency and integrity.
+We're just getting started, but the goal is to create a fully reactive application that demonstrates best practices for handling airline-related operations like flight management, bookings, and passenger information.

+## PostgreSQL Database Guide

 This guide provides instructions on how to connect to the PostgreSQL database running in Docker and view the database tables.